Beef Braciole Recipe (Braciola)

 By: Carol | From A Chef’s Kitchen

-Beef Braciole (Braciola) is a company-worthy, classic, hearty, homestyle Italian-American dish that's perfect for a winter night or Sunday dinner.
-Thin slices of beef with a savory filling slowly braise in a wine-infused sauce for a dish you'll fall in love with!
+Beef Braciole (Braciola) is a classic, hearty, homestyle Italian-American dish perfect for a cozy Sunday dinner or whenever you want to make an impression!
+Thin slices of beef surround a savory filling slowly braised in a wine-infused sauce for a comforting yet elegant dish.

 Prep Time 30 minutes